Skip to content

 Short answers, pulled from the story.

-When did the Montenotte campaign begin and end?
+When did the Montenotte campaign take place?